Skip to main content

 How much will it cost?

 Please note that this program is currently in development and will undergo pilot testing and evaluation for two years.
-Consequently, the fees posted for the application process in 2025 and the program in 2025–2026, are for the first pilot year of the program only.
-Fees for the second pilot year in 2026 may differ significantly.
+Fees for the second pilot year in 2026 are not yet known.

 What happens when I successfully complete this program?